Ikazaki and Misogi – A Hub For Craft Enthusiasts

 JR Uchiko Station

-15 min by bicycle
+15 min Bicycle ride

 OR

-5 min Taxi ride
+5 min Drive

 Ikazaki Kite Museum